When your furnace won’t start, doing your own furnace repair in Derby, Connecticut, can feel pretty overwhelming.

 - Wipe off the rod with a paper towel.

 - Turn the furnace’s power back on.
-It may run through a series of tests before resuming usual operation.
-If your heater doesn’t turn on, the sensor might need to be replaced or something else may be causing a problem.
-If this occurs, call us at 203-772-8319 for heating and cooling repair help.
+It may go through a set of checks before resuming regular operation.
+If your furnace doesn’t start, the sensor may need to be replaced or something else could be wrong.
+If this happens, contact us at 203-772-8319 for heating and cooling repair assistance.

-If you have used the list twice and the pilot light still won’t burn or keep ignited, get in touch with us at 203-772-8319 for furnace service.
+If you have followed the instructions twice and the pilot light still won’t light or stay lit, call us at 203-772-8319 for furnace service.